 When you attend your first coffee or tea tasting, it can seem overwhelming.
-How do you take notes describing flavors that are difficult at first to detect or that you don’t even have the vocabulary to describe?
+How do you take notes describing flavors that are difficult to detect or that you don’t even have the vocabulary to describe?
 Something I’ve noticed about all the coffee and tea tastings is that the flavor descriptions communicated to the group influence taste.
-If I state that I detect green peppers in a Kenya coffee, others will detect it as well.
-If someone else announces that they picked up on cocoa notes in a Brazil, I am more likely to detect them as well.
+Others will also detect green peppers in Kenyan coffee if I state that I detect green peppers in Kenyan coffee.
+If someone announces that they picked up on cocoa notes in a Brazil, I am more likely to also detect them.

-All this raises the question: what am I really tasting and do I really like it?
-Last month I challenged my tea palate and attended a tasting for black tea.
+All this raises the question: What am I really tasting, and do I really like it?
+Last month, I challenged my tea palate and attended a tasting of black tea.
 Black tea is my least favorite tea.
 I’d much rather have an oolong, green, white, or even pu’er tea.
-At the tasting, I was having difficulty describing the tea in the tasting notes, so I just started drawing smiley faces to match how much I liked the tea.
-Later I did the same procedure for green tea (see below).
+I had difficulty describing the tea in the tasting notes at the tasting, so I just started drawing smiley faces to match how much I liked the tea.
+Later, I followed the same procedure for green tea (see below).

 Tea Tasting Notes